-Currently an associate professor and coordinator of the Master of Arts in English program, I joined the faculty of SSU in the fall of 2008.
+Currently a research fellow (2015-2017) at the SSU Center for Holocaust and Genocide Studies and an associate professor in the English Department, I joined the faculty of Salem State in the fall of 2008.
 I completed my M.A. and Ph.D. in Comparative Literature at the State University of New York, Binghamton, and earned my B.A. in Art History from California State University, Long Beach.
-I am particularly interested in the intersections of memory and trauma studies with contemporary literature and art, and the aestheticization and narrativization of violence primarily in Latin America and the Balkans.

 Problems of Memory

-Steering Committee member of the SSU Center for Holocaust and Genocide Studies http://www.salemstate.edu/chgs/
+Research Fellow, Center for Holocaust and Genocide Studies

 Edited Collection.
 Transnationalism and Resistance: Experience and Experiment in Contemporary Women's Writing.
 (New York/Amsterdam: Rodopi Press, 2013).

 Keynote Speaker, "Curating Forensics: Displaced Objects from the Holocaust and Latin America."
 Landscapes of Displacement: Borderlands in Comparative Perspective.
 San Diego Mesa College.
 Co-sponsored by the United States Holocaust Memorial Museum.
 September 2016. https://www.ushmm.org/online/calendar/eventDetails.php?event=CHLNDSCPS0916

 Invited Speaker, "Bodies of Evidence: Memory, Forensics and Documentary Literature about Ex-Yugoslavia."
 After Memory: Conflicting Claims to World War II in Contemporary Eastern European Literatures.
 Berlin Zentrum für Literatur-und Kulturforschung.
 November 2015.